revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 <details><summary><b> Explanation </b></summary>

-> A number is divided by zero
+> A number is divided by zero.

 </details>
 </details>